 RULE 43.
 Amendments. - (a) No amendment to a measure before the House shall be in order unless the amendment is germane to the measure under consideration.
-A House amendment deleting a previously adopted House amendment shall not be in order, except that this sentence does not apply to amendments adopted under Rule 38(c).
+A House amendment deleting a previously adopted House amendment shall not be in order.
 No amendment that is clearly unconstitutional shall be in order.